 “Because of that, I strongly recommend you get the vaccine,” Dr. McRae says.
 “People have expressed their dislike for the masks; their dislike for social distancing; and their dislike for being forced to stay in their homes and away from loved ones and friends.
 In order for those things to go away, we all need to be vaccinated.”

 COVID-19 vaccines are being developed as quickly as possible.
 However, that doesn’t mean they didn’t go through rigorous testing.
 Routine processes and procedures remain in place to ensure the safety of any vaccine that is authorized or approved for use.

 The COVID-19 vaccine was studied and tested in several phases, including clinical trials.
 Clinical trials provide data and information about how well a vaccine prevents an infectious disease and about how safe it is.
 Many medications, vaccines and medical treatments also are studied through clinical trials, and these trials often introduce better and safer methods to treat infectious diseases, cancers, chronic conditions and more.

 The Food and Drug Administration (FDA) then evaluates the data from a clinical trial to assess the safety and effectiveness of the study.
 In this case, the FDA then decides whether to approve a vaccine or authorize it for emergency use in the United States.

-As of March, three COVID-19 vaccines have been approved for emergency use in the US: Pfizer, Moderna and Johnson & Johnson.
-These vaccines help our bodies develop immunity to the virus that causes COVID-19 without us having to get the illness, meaning there is no live virus in the vaccine.
+As of August, the Pfizer vaccine has received full approval from the FDA for us.
+Moderna and Johnson & Johnson are still approved for emergency use in the U.S. These vaccines help our bodies develop immunity to the virus that causes COVID-19 without us having to get the illness, meaning there is no live virus in the vaccine.